Sumama-byte/Sumama-byte/README.md

 # 💫 About Me:
-I focus on crafting engaging visuals,<br>brand identities, and marketing materials <br>that not only look great but also resonate with<br>the target audience.
-On the development side, <br>I have hands-on experience building <br>responsive websites and intuitive mobile <br>applications, ensuring seamless performance <br>and user satisfaction.I take pride in my <br>attention to detail, creativity, and ability to<br> adapt to new challenges.
-Whether it’s <br>designing, coding, or collaborating on<br> innovative projects, I’m always eager to<br> deliver work that exceeds expectations and<br> makes an impact.
+I focus on crafting engaging visuals, brand identities, and marketing materials that not only look great but also resonate with the target audience.
+On the development side, I have hands-on experience building responsive websites and intuitive mobile applications, ensuring seamless performance and user satisfaction.
+I take pride in my attention to detail, creativity, and ability to  adapt to new challenges.
+Whether it’s  designing, coding, or collaborating on  innovative projects, I’m always eager to  deliver work that exceeds expectations and makes an impact.

 # 💻 Tech Stack: